-For Brian, volunteering with his pup Magnus the Therapy Dog is a way to bring moments of normalcy to critically and terminally ill children.
+Brian and his pup Magnus the Therapy Dog give back by bringing comfort to critically and terminally ill children.

 In this episode, we discuss …

 - How Brian’s experiences with hospitals have fueled his passion to volunteer.